-Nonlinear Schrödinger, Wave Equations ; Supercritical NLS ; Invariant Measures ; Euler Equations ;
+Nonlinear Schrödinger, Wave Equations ; Supercritical Equations ; Invariant Measures ; Euler and Navier-Stokes type Equations ;

-I did my undergraduate and graduate studies at Université de Cergy-Pontoise (on the picture).
-However, I spent one undergraduate year at Université de Versailles-Saint Quentin.
+I did my undergraduate and graduate studies at Université de Cergy-Pontoise (on the picture), with one undergraduate year spent at Université de Versailles-Saint Quentin.

-After my thesis defense, I worked for one year at Université de Cergy-Pontoise as Research assistant and lecturer.
-Then I moved to the United States, at University of Virginia, where I worked during three years as Whyburn Research Associate.
-My mentor was Prof. Juraj Földes.
+After my thesis defense in December 2017, I worked for one year at Université de Cergy-Pontoise as Research assistant and lecturer.
+Then I moved to the United States in August 2018, at University of Virginia, where I worked during three years as Whyburn Research Associate.

-Recently I joined Imperial College London as Research Associate in Prof. Martin Hairer's group.
+I then joined Imperial College London in June 2021 as Research Associate in the team of Prof. Martin Hairer.

 Later on, after elementary school and obtaining the so known nationwide competition to enter middle school, I had to move to the city (Kaedi) located at 7km in the east of my village.
 The cost of transport (and its scarcity in early mornings) implied to stay the week in the city.
 It was hard because the life was so different.
-But, I found there institutions like Alliance Française (where the picture was taken) where I reoriented my cultural activities.
-At Alliance, I was delighted to actively participate to several activities including writing, poetry, theatre, drawing; I also published regularly in the Alliance's monthly journal (QUI A DIT?) and participated to several competitions (this was how I ended up having my own library :D while I couldn't afford buying any single book).
+But, I found there institutions like Alliance Française (where the picture was taken) where I reoriented my hobbies.
+At Alliance, I was delighted to actively participate to several activities including writing, poetry, theatre, drawing; I also published regularly in the Alliance's monthly journal (QUI A DIT?) and participated to several competitions (this was how I ended up having my own library :D).
 Actually, Alliance provided me a framework that naturally extended my early-age favorite activities (writing and drawing).
 These activities were in parallel with my math major studies at Lycée de Kaédi.